10 reasons to vacation at Gulf State Park in Alabama

 My brother is an avid bicyclist — he always has been.
 Me, not so much.
 I am always afraid that I’ll hit a rock and go flying over the handlebars.
 It’s an irrational fear, I know, and one I’m trying to overcome.

-At this Alabama state park, there are miles of paved bike trails making beach bike rentals a great way to see Gulf Shores and Orange Beach!
+At this Alabama state park, there are miles of paved bike trails making beach bike sharing a great way to see Gulf Shores and Orange Beach!

 Added bonus: Wherever you stay in Gulf Shores and Orange Beach, they deliver!

-While I’m not a big time bike rider — yet — I’m 7.5 miles closer to having confidence.
+While I’m not a big time bike rider, I’m 7.5 miles closer to having confidence.

 This is actually the second pier at Gulf Shores State Park.
-The first pier was washed away by Hurricane Ivan in 2004.
-The new Gulf State Park Pier, which opened in 2009, is the longest fishing pier in the Gulf of Mexico.
+The first was washed away by Hurricane Ivan in 2004.
+The new pier, which opened in 2009, is the longest fishing pier in the Gulf of Mexico.

 And, it’s not just for fishermen.